 So, how do you tap into that vast well of potential by using your company video?
-Here are 7 tips for using video in 2016:
+Here are 7 tips for creating better corporate videos:

 1. Have a Goal

 More brands are being strategic about the videos they create.
 However, the number actually taking the time and setting a goal for their video is still small when compared to those who are spending money with a hope of return.
-Make 2016 the year that your company only creates videos that have a clear, measurable strategy.
+Going forward, commit your company to only creating videos that have a clear, measurable strategy.
 Video marketing strategy is the most complicated of all the social media strategies.
 Why?
 Well, it’s partly because of the cost of creating the video, but it’s also because video marketing isn’t easy.
 Consider this, if a tweet fails to reach its goals, your only out 144 characters.
 However, if your video fails to reach its goals, it could cost you tens of thousands of dollars and months of hard work.

 2. Better Internal Videos